 Conducting peer reviews and managing information

 For those participating in-person, ORISE eliminates administrative burdens by coordinating travel arrangements, travel reimbursements and onsite honoraria payments.
+ORISE compares very favorably in a study of benchmarked reviewer travel (PDF) and honoraria payments at various federal agencies and academic institutions.
 Workshops are coordinated to provide venues for funded investigators to highlight their work, often drawing insights from colleagues on results and interpretations, or help expose gaps in knowledge that may be addressed by a new solicitation.
 Equally valuable are the workshops conducted periodically throughout a project or at a program’s conclusion, which offer participants and program managers an opportunity to evaluate program accomplishments and performance, discuss progress to date and further refine future directions.